The Morning Briefing: Trump Gives GOP Blueprint for Midterms in Soaring SOTU Address

 After he wrapped up, I posted in the liveblog that this speech didn't have the meandering bridge section near the middle that so many of his longer speeches do.
 It came in at just about two hours and brilliantly hit every note that there was to hit.
 It may seem weird to say it about a speech of that length, but there was an economy to it that made it effective.

 There was a lot of fodder in the SOTU that GOP candidates can use in the midterms.
 The optics alone will make for powerful campaign ads.
 Trump also gave Republicans strong talking points.
 He laid out how successful law enforcement initiatives have been in blue cities like Washington, D.C.
 I've written on more than one occasion that law and order should be what the Republicans should lead with this year.
-We're anti-bad guy and the Democrats are pro-bad guy, it a simple pitch to make.
+We're anti-bad guy, and the Democrats are pro-bad guy; it's a simple pitch to make.

 Trump launched the GOP into the midterms with momentum last night.
 He's taught them how to win elections.
 Let's hope they pay attention and take advantage of it.